syncfusion-content/flutter-docs/Flutter/accessibility/accessibility.md

 # Accessibility in Syncfusion Flutter Widgets

-This page helps to navigate to the accessibility feature available in the Syncfusion Flutter widgets.
+This page helps to navigate to the documentation of accessibility features available in the Syncfusion Flutter widgets.

 <table>
     <tr>